What Farmers Need to Know About the Gevo Farm-to-Flight Program

 • Reduced Tillage – leaves crop residue on the soil surface allowing root structure to maintain the soil health

-• No-Tillage – conserve soil from wind and water erosion and increases soil organic matter content
+• No-Tillage – conserves soil from wind and water erosion and increases soil organic matter content

 • Carbon Soil Amendments – adds Greenhouse Gas (GHG) benefits and encourages natural production of soil organic matter